Keylime Interactive

 AI Job Simulator

 This feature addresses the need for practical experience.
 It assigns users realistic, task-based projects that mirror real-world workflows.
-Instead of just theory, users "learn by doing" in a simulated professional environment, building a portfolio of tangible work.
+Users "learn by doing" in a simulated professional environment, building a portfolio of tangible work.

 AI Feedback Dashboard